khadija1205/khadija1205/README.md

 ## 💻 What I Do

 Software Engineer focused on scalable backend systems, event-driven microservices, and cloud infrastructure.
-Currently building with Java, Node.js, React · AWS · Azure
+Currently building with Java, Node.js, React · AWS

 ---